Tourism: UNESCO World Heritage Sites and Culture

-Modern day tourism

-Many leisure-oriented tourists travel to seaside resorts on their nearest coast or further afield.
-Coastal areas in the tropics are popular in both summer and winter.
+Forms of Tourism

 Mass tourism

+Mass tourism and its tourist attractions have emerged as among the most iconic demonstration of western consumer societies.
 Academics have defined mass tourism as travel by groups on pre-scheduled tours, usually under the organization of tourism professionals.
 This form of tourism developed during the second half of the 19th century in the United Kingdom and was pioneered by Thomas Cook.
 Cook took advantage of Europe's rapidly expanding railway network and established a company that offered affordable day trip excursions to the masses, in addition to longer holidays to Continental Europe, India, Asia and the Western Hemisphere which attracted wealthier customers.
 By the 1890s over 20,000 tourists per year used Thomas Cook & Son.

 The relationship between tourism companies, transportation operators and hotels is a central feature of mass tourism.
 Cook was able to offer prices that were below the publicly advertised price because his company purchased large numbers of tickets from railroads.
 One contemporary form of mass tourism, package tourism, still incorporates the partnership between these three groups.

 Travel developed during the early 20th century and was facilitated by the development of the automobiles and later by airplanes.

 Improvements in transport allowed many people to travel quickly to places of leisure interest so that more people could begin to enjoy the benefits of leisure time.

-In Continental Europe, early seaside resorts included: Heiligendamm, founded in 1793 at the Baltic Sea, being the first seaside resort; Ostend, popularised by the people of Brussels; Boulogne-sur-Mer and Deauville for the Parisians; Taormina in Sicily.
+In Continental Europe, early seaside resorts included: Heiligendamm, founded in 1793 at the Baltic Sea, being the first seaside resort; Ostend, popularized by the people of Brussels; Boulogne-sur-Mer and Deauville for the Parisians; Taormina in Sicily.
 In the United States, the first seaside resorts in the European style were at Atlantic City, New Jersey and Long Island, New York.

 By the mid-20th century, the Mediterranean Coast became the principal mass tourism destination.
 The 1960s and 1970s saw mass tourism play a major role in the Spanish economic "miracle".

 In the 1960s and 1970s, scientists discussed negative socio-cultural impacts of tourism on host communities.
 Since the 1980s the positive aspects of tourism began to be recognized as well.